The effect of colors on silhouette perception

 influence-color-silhouette

 In the world of fashion, color is more than just a matter of aesthetic preference.
 It plays a subtle but powerful role in how we perceive clothing and even the human figure itself.
-Research has shown that color can have a significant impact on the visual perception of body shape, influencing our judgment of a person's appearance and even size.
-So let's explore how the color palette can shape our vision of the silhouette.
+Research has shown that color can have a significant impact on the visual perception of body shape, influencing our judgment of a person’s appearance and even size.
+So let’s explore how color palette can shape our view of silhouette.

 -